-Here’s more holiday gifts for Scouts or Scouters.
-These books have helped me as a Scouter and outdoorsman, they have been a source of inspiration and learning practical skills, Scouting history, outdoor lore, and the Scouting program for many years.
+These books would make excellent gifts for Scouts or Scouters.
+As a Scouter and outdoorsman they have been a source of inspiration, practical skills, Scouting history, outdoor lore, and for many years.

 A Sand County Almanac